William G. Witt

 Thomas Cranmer

 This essay and the next will examine themes in Thomas Cranmer’s theology.
-If Cranmer is not a figure of the stature of Luther or Calvin, he is nonetheless the most significant figure of the initial period of the English Reformation, not only because he was the primary author of the two first versions of the Book of Common Prayer of 1549 and 1552, but was also a major author of the 42 Articles, which later became the 39 Articles.
-Cranmer also wrote a number of homilies in the Book of Homilies,.
-These three sets of documents – the Prayer Book (and the Ordinal), the 39 Articles, and the Book of Homilies – are sometimes referred to as the Anglican Formularies, and have been appealed to (especially by Evangelical Anglicans) as definitive doctrinal sources for Anglican identity.
+If Cranmer is not a figure of the stature of Luther or Calvin, he is nonetheless the most significant figure of the initial period of the English Reformation, not only because he was the primary author of the first two versions of the Book of Common Prayer of 1549 and 1552, but was also a major author of the Forty-Two Articles, which later became the Thirty-Nine Articles.
+Cranmer also wrote a number of homilies in the Book of Homilies.
+These three sets of documents – the Prayer Book (and the Ordinal), the Thirty-Nine Articles, and the Book of Homilies – are sometimes referred to as the Anglican Formularies, and have been appealed to (especially by Evangelical Anglicans) as definitive doctrinal sources for Anglican identity.

 (more…)